ejbee3/chess/README.md

 - make sure to download all the libraries you want to use
 - miniconda is the python environment if you want to use python
 - highlight the code in the R file and `CTRL + ENTER`
+- add variations and comments to my analysis of games